-The purpose of a Review Meeting is to determine whether a student has failed to follow the standards governing student conduct at Pacific Lutheran University.
+The purpose of a Review Meeting is to determine whether a student has failed to follow the standards governing Student Rights and Responsibilities at Pacific Lutheran University.
 As educators and as peers, the Conduct Body’s responsibilities include:

 (a) reviewing Incident Reports and determining whether, or to what extent, students were involved in the reported misconduct;